MarcJos/Merope/doc/MeshManual.md

 The class `Merope.mesh.MeshGenerator` is used to produce a `.geo` script from the Mérope class `Merope.MultiInclusions_3D`.
 The following features are supported :
+- microstructures :
+    - Laguerre tessellations,
     - sphere inclusions, **but** there should be a minimal (nonzero) distance between the spheres,
-- Laguerre tessellations,
+    - Cylinder inclusions, **but** the cylinders should be included in spheres separated by a (nonzero) distance,
-- inner layer definitions.
+- inner layer definitions,
+- holes (ignore some inclusions/layers when meshing),

 ## Limits